 Probiotics

 Probiotics are live microorganisms that are found in some foods and supplements.
 They are often called "good bacteria" because they help promote a healthy balance of bacteria in the gut.
-There is some evidence to suggest that probiotics may be beneficial for people with bile acid malabsorption.
+Some evidence suggests that probiotics may be beneficial for people with bile acid malabsorption.
+2

 Another study found that a probiotic supplement containing Lactobacillus reuteri reduced symptoms of abdominal pain and bloating.
-While more research is needed to confirm these findings, probiotics may be a safe and effective natural remedy for bile acid malabsorption.
+4

 Psyllium

 Psyllium is a type of soluble fiber that is often used as a laxative.
 It is derived from the husks of Plantago ovata seeds and is available in supplement form.
-Some evidence suggests that psyllium may be beneficial for people with bile acid malabsorption.
+Some evidence suggests that psyllium may benefit people with bile acid malabsorption.

-One study found that psyllium supplementation improved symptoms of diarrhea in people with this condition.
-Another study found that psyllium supplementation increased the amount of bile acids that were excreted in the feces, suggesting that it may help to bind to excess bile acids in the gut.
-While more research is needed, psyllium may be a safe and effective natural remedy for bile acid malabsorption.
+One study found that psyllium supplementation improved symptoms of diarrhea in people with this condition 5 Another study found that psyllium supplementation increased the amount of bile acids that were excreted in the feces, suggesting that it may help to bind to excess bile acids in the gut.6

 Turmeric

-One study found that curcumin supplementation reduced symptoms of diarrhea and abdominal pain in people with this condition.
-Another study found that curcumin supplementation improved markers of inflammation in the gut.
-While more research is needed, turmeric may be a safe and effective natural remedy for bile acid malabsorption.
+One study found that curcumin supplementation reduced symptoms of diarrhea and abdominal pain in people with this condition.7

 Calcium Supplements